-This extensive analysis is the first of its kind to offer a study that focuses on both elements of Greenberg’s theological edifice proffering a substantive nexus underpinning their theological constructs.
-It’s far-reaching conclusions suggest that Greenberg current thought cannot be divorced from his early post-Holocaust thought, and that equally his post-Holocaust thought cannot be understood outside his proclivity towards postmodern/pragmatic trends which lend it a novelty in that particular oeuvre.
-Finally, and perhaps most profoundly, Greenberg’s journey, his sudden exposure to the horrors of the Holocaust, the rupture elicited from the encounter, the theological shattering and the search for religious meaning and reconstruction in a post-Holocaust/ postmodern era is a journey mirrored by American Jewry writ large.
-His own personal experience tempered by the two central historical events of the Holocaust and the modern state, his subsequent philosophical renderings, his wrestling with orthodoxy’s stricture, dogma’s and monolithic faith as well as his interfaith and intrafaith activism stood and continues to stand as a mirror into which American orthodoxy must reflect on if it is to offer an authentic expression of judaism for the future.
+This extensive analysis is the first of its kind to cover both elements of Greenberg’s theological edifice by proffering a substantive nexus underpinning their theological constructs.
+My far-reaching conclusions in this thesis include the contention that Greenberg’s current thought cannot be divorced from his early post-Holocaust thought, and that – equally – his post-Holocaust thought cannot be understood as outside his proclivity towards postmodern/pragmatic trends in philosophy (which lend it a novelty in that particular oeuvre).
+Finally, and perhaps most profoundly, Greenberg’s journey – his sudden exposure to the horrors of the Holocaust, the rupture elicited from the encounter, the theological shattering and the search for religious meaning and reconstruction in a post-Holocaust/ postmodern era – is a journey mirrored by American Jewry writ large.
+Greenberg’s personal experience is tempered by the two central historical events of the Holocaust and the modern state of Israel; his subsequent philosophical renderings, his wrestling with Orthodoxy’s stricture, dogmas, and monolithic faith, as well as his interfaith and intrafaith activism, stood – and continues to stand – as a mirror into which American Orthodoxy must reflect on if it is to offer an authentic expression of Judaism for the future.